Menaka Guruswamy: Senior Advocate

 On 29 March 2019, Guruswamy was designated Senior Advocate by the Supreme Court of India.
 The designation is conferred on merit to exceptional lawyers by the Supreme Court of India or of High Courts in the States.
 The designation is conferred by a permanent committee consisting of the Chief Justice of India as its Chairperson, along with two-senior-most Supreme Court judges, Attorney general for India, and a member of the Bar as nominated by the Chairperson and other members.
 Each application is then sent to all the justices of the Supreme Court who consider the list of advocates who have applied and review the marks allotted.

 Academic career

 Guruswamy was the B.R.
 Ambedkar Research Scholar and Lecturer at Columbia Law School, New York from 2017-2019.
 She has also been visiting faculty at Yale Law School, University of Toronto Faculty of Law and New York University School of Law.
 She has taught courses on South Asian Constitutionalism, Comparative Constitutional Law, Constitutional Design in Post-Conflict Democracies and others.

+Political career

+On 27 February 2026, Guruswamy was announced as the Trinamool Congress party candidate from West Bengal for the 2026 Rajya Sabha elections, held on 16 March.
+She was elected, becoming the first openly LGBTQ+ person to serve as a member of the Parliament of India.